Troopers/MangopayBundle/README.md

 BankInformationHelper
 ---
-Can register user BankInformations as it implements BankInformationInterface
+It can register user BankInformations as it implements BankInformationInterface

 ```php
     $bankInformation = new BankInformation();